-F Coating Category Column A 1 Column B 2 Paper, Film, and Foils Surface Coating (not including pressure sensitive type and label) 0.08 0.40 Pressure Sensitive Tape and Label Surface Coating 0.067 0.20
+Coating Category Column A Column B Paper, Film, and Foils Surface Coating (not including pressure sensitive type and label) 0.08 0.40 Pressure Sensitive Tape and Label Surface 0.067 0.20 Coating

-1 Pounds of volatile organic compounds emitted per gallon of coating, minus water, as applied.
+Pounds of volatile organic compounds emitted per gallon of coating, minus water, as applied.

+Pounds of volatile organic compounds emitted per gallon of applied coating solids.
+The purpose of column B emission limits is to allow credit for transfer efficiencies greater than the baseline transfer efficiency.
+Note: department approval of the transfer efficiency test method is required.

-- (5) A person subject to this rule shall comply with the following work practices for each coating line subject to this rule, unless the source has an equivalent work practice plan established for coatings in a post-1990 federal standard found in 40 CFR part 63 with an equivalent subpart approved by the department.
-The person responsible for a surface coating operation subject to this rule shall develop written procedures for compliance with the following provisions: - (a) Store all volatile organic compound-containing coatings, thinners, and cleaning materials, including used shop towels, in closed containers. - (b) Minimize spills of volatile organic compound-containing coatings, thinners, and cleaning materials. - (c) Clean up spills immediately. - (d) Convey any coatings, thinners, and cleaning materials in closed containers or pipes. - (e) Close mixing vessels that contain volatile organic compound coatings and other materials except when specifically in use. - (f) Minimize usage of solvents during cleaning of storage, mixing, and conveying of equipment. - (6) A person responsible for the operation of a coating line that is subject to this rule shall obtain current information and keep records that are necessary for the determination of compliance with the provisions of this rule, as required in R 336.2041.
+(5) A person subject to this rule shall comply with the following work practices for each coating line subject to this rule, unless the source has an equivalent work practice plan established for coatings in a post-1990 federal standard found in 40 CFR part 63 with an equivalent subpart approved by the department.
+The person responsible for a surface coating operation subject to this rule shall develop written procedures for compliance with the following provisions:

+(a) Store all volatile organic compound-containing coatings, thinners, and cleaning materials, including used shop towels, in closed containers.

+(b) Minimize spills of volatile organic compound-containing coatings, thinners, and cleaning materials.

+(c) Clean up spills immediately.

+(d) Convey any coatings, thinners, and cleaning materials in closed containers or pipes.

+(e) Close mixing vessels that contain volatile organic compound coatings and other materials except when specifically in use.

+(f) Minimize usage of solvents during cleaning of storage, mixing, and conveying of equipment.

+(6) A person responsible for the operation of a coating line that is subject to this rule shall obtain current information and keep records that are necessary for the determination of compliance with the provisions of this rule, as required in R 336.2041.